 - Nissan NV Series.
 A new entry to the full-size market in 2012, the Nissan NV offers two gasoline engine options: 4.0L V-6 and 5.6L V-8.
 NV’s maximum tow rating is 9,500 lbs., with a payload capacity up to 3,925 lbs.
 Available in two body styles, NV provides cargo space of 234.1 cubic-feet (for standard roof configurations) and 323.1 cubic-feet (for high roof).

 - Ford Transit.
 In 2013, Ford is bringing to the U.S. market its global platform Transit full-size van as the eventual replacement to the E-Series.
 According to Ford, the Transit will achieve 25-percent fuel economy savings over the existing E-Series vans, due to weight reductions of at least 300 lbs.

 How can fleet managers apply this market information to guide their van acquisition planning?
 Begin by asking these five questions:

 1. What will the van haul?
 This helps determine how much space will be required to haul a full load.
-If it’s relatively lightweight, non-bulky material, then a compact van should do the job, while also offering lower upfront cost and greater fuel-efficiency than the lightest full-size van.
-However, if the cargo is lightweight, but too bulky to fit in the compact van, then the full-size van is a must, regardless of weight.
+If it’s a relatively lightweight, non-bulky material, then a compact van should do the job, while also offering lower upfront cost and greater fuel efficiency than the lightest full-size van.
+However, if the cargo is lightweight but too bulky to fit in the compact van, then the full-size van is a must, regardless of weight.